ghermans/docs/docs/packages/create.md

 ### By using Bagisto Package Generator

-This command will create a new migration class in 'packages/ACME/HelloWorld/src/Database/Migrations' directory.
+This command will create a new migration class in `packages/ACME/HelloWorld/src/Database/Migrations` directory.

 `php artisan package:make-migration CreateUsersTable ACME/HelloWorld`

 ### By normal laravel command and then manually copy to the respective folder

-To create a migration, use the 'make:migration Artisan command':
+To create a migration, use the `make:migration` artisan command:

 `php artisan make:migration create_users_table`